 Metro bus and AVTA Express bus users need a TAP card to ride the bus.
 After an employee enrolls in the Public Transit Subsidy Program, additional instructions are provided so that the employee's TAP card can be loaded with the appropriate bus fare.
 Enrolled employees who need only the basic bus fare are instructed to come to the Parking Office to pre-order their TAP cards for the following month.
 The "selling period" ends on the 15th, or in the event of a holiday or campus closure, on the last working day prior to the 15th.
 TAP cards ordered through the Parking Office by the 15th are available for use starting the 1st of the following month.
 (Example: TAP cards ordered by August 15th are available to use starting September 1st.)

 Metrolink train users need a special access card called a "Rock-n-Roll" card to obtain their pass each month.
 The Rock-n-Roll card is not the pass, but is the access card accepted by the station ticket vending machine (TVM) to dispense the monthly pass.
 The deadline to pay for a monthly pass on Metrolink is the 15th of the month.
 After payment is made for the upcoming month, the employee can go to the TVM beginning the 25th of the month to have the monthly pass retrieved.
 The last day to retrieve a monthly pass for the current month is the 5th.
 After the 5th, the Rock-n-Roll card will not work to retrieve that pass.

 Employees may request an enrollment application by contacting the Transportation Program Office by phone at extension 3946, or via email.
 The discount is applied at the time of purchase, therefore, the transit pass must be purchased on campus.
-Employees are allowed to make only one discounted purchase transaction per month, which must occur during the selling period or by the designated deadline.
+Employees are allowed only one discounted purchase of a transit pass per month, which must done by the deadline.

 Employee Vanpool Program